Genetics

 Genetics is the study of genes, genetic variation, and heredity in organisms.
 It is an important branch in biology because heredity is vital to organisms' evolution.
 Gregor Mendel, a Moravian Augustinian friar working in the 19th century in Brno, was the first to study genetics scientifically.
 Mendel studied "trait inheritance", patterns in the way traits are handed down from parents to offspring over time.
 He observed that organisms (pea plants) inherit traits by way of discrete "units of inheritance".
 This term, still used today, is a somewhat ambiguous definition of what is referred to as a gene.

 Trait inheritance and molecular inheritance mechanisms of genes are still primary principles of genetics in the 21st century, but modern genetics has expanded to study the function and behavior of genes.
 Gene structure and function, variation, and distribution are studied within the context of the cell, the organism (e.g. dominance), and within the context of a population.
 Genetics has given rise to a number of subfields, including molecular genetics, epigenetics, population genetics, and paleogenetics.
 Organisms studied within the broad field span the domains of life (archaea, bacteria, and eukarya).

 Genetic processes work in combination with an organism's environment and experiences to influence development and behavior, often referred to as nature versus nurture.
 The intracellular or extracellular environment of a living cell or organism may increase or decrease gene transcription.
 A classic example is two seeds of genetically identical corn, one placed in a temperate climate and one in an arid climate (lacking sufficient waterfall or rain).
 While the average height the two corn stalks could grow to is genetically determined, the one in the arid climate only grows to half the height of the one in the temperate climate due to lack of water and nutrients in its environment.

 Etymology

-The word genetics stems from the ancient Greek γενετικός genetikos meaning "genitive"/"generative", which in turn derives from γένεσις genesis meaning "origin".
+William Bateson coined genetics from the ancient Greek γενετικός genetikos meaning "genitive"/"generative", which in turn derives from γένεσις genesis meaning "origin".